Abhay9322/-CodeVerse/README.md

-🤖 AI Integrated CodeVerse Platform (MERN Stack)
+# 🤖  AI Integrated CodeVerse Platform – MERN Stack Project
 A complete AI-powered coding platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It supports JavaScript, C++, Java, PHP, and TypeScript with an intuitive, customizable interface.
 Perfect for beginners to advanced users, enabling seamless coding, learning, collaboration, and AI interaction — all in one place.

 📁 Folder Structure